twitter-archive/diffy/README.md

 determines that there is nothing wrong and that the error can be ignored.

 ## How to get started?

-First, you need to build Diffy by invoking `./sbt assembly` from your diffy directory.
-This will create a diffy jar at `diffy/target/scala-2.11/diffy-server.jar`.
+# Running the example
+The example.sh script included here builds and launches example servers as well as a diffy instance.
+Verify that the following ports are available (9000, 9100, 9200, 8880, 8881, & 8888) and run `./example/run.sh start`.

-Diffy comes bundled with an example.sh script that you can run to start comparing examples instances we have already deployed online.
-Once your local Diffy instance is deployed, you send it a few requests via `curl --header "Canonical-Resource: Html" localhost:8880` and `curl --header "Canonical-Resource: Json" localhost:8880/json`.
-You can then go to your browser at
-[http://localhost:8888](http://localhost:8888) to see what the differences across our example instances look like.
+Once your local Diffy instance is deployed, you send it a few requests like `curl --header "Canonical-Resource: Json" localhost:8880/json?Twitter`.
+You can then go to your browser at [http://localhost:8888](http://localhost:8888) to see what the differences across our example instances look like.

+# Digging deeper
 That was cool but now you want to compare old and new versions of your own service.
 Here’s how you can start using Diffy to compare three instances of your service:

 1. Deploy your old code to `localhost:9990`.
 This is your primary.
 2. Deploy your old code to `localhost:9991`.
 This is your secondary.
 3. Deploy your new code to `localhost:9992`.
 This is your candidate.
-4. Download the latest Diffy binary or build your own from the code.
+4. Download the latest Diffy binary from maven central or build your own from the code using `./sbt assembly`.
 5. Run the Diffy jar with following command line arguments:

     ```